 The CS400 can be powered by a 9v battery or by the Behringer PSU-SB DC power supply, which unfortunately, is sold separately.
 We tested the pedal using just a battery, and we can happily report that it was able to keep the pedal powered for at least 8 hours.
 Accessing the battery compartment itself was a challenge, and was probably our least favorite thing about this pedal.

 The pedal has a single line in and a single line out jack.
 It’s fitted with 4 rotary dials for level, tone, attack, and sustain.
 The level dial controls the overall output volume from the pedal.
-Tone allows you to change the EQ bias from lows, to kids, or trebles.
+Tone allows you to change the EQ bias from lows, to mids, or trebles (and remember not to put an EQ in front of this as you’ll end up compressing noise).
 The attack knob allows you to adjust how quickly the compressor reacts to the input signal.
-Finally, the sustain knob allows for control over how much compression is applied to the decaying signal to boost sustain, or to leave it natural.
+Finally, the sustain knob allows for control over how much compression is applied to the decaying signal to boost sustain or to leave it natural.

 As always, to get a good baseline sound, we started our test clean and direct to amp.
 Immediately afterwards, we plugged into the Behringer CS400 Compressor Sustainer, but left it turned off, this allowed us to see if the lack of a true bypass had much, if any impact on the dry sound.